oneapi-src/level-zero-spec/scripts/core/PROG.md

   in its own default state.
 - The application is responsible for calling close before submission to a command queue.
-- The application is responsible for making sure the GPU is not currently executing from a command list before it is deleted.
+- The application is responsible for making sure the device is not currently executing from a command list before it is deleted.
 This should be handled by tracking a completion event associated with the command list.
-- The application is responsible for making sure the GPU is not currently executing from a command list before it is reset.
+- The application is responsible for making sure the device is not currently executing from a command list before it is reset.
 This should be handled by tracking a completion event associated with the command list.